jshin313/site/content/notes/Mathematics/diffeqlinear.md

 A vector space is called **finite dimensional** if it admits a **finite basis**.
 Otherwise, $V$ is **infinite dimensional**.

+#### Note
+All minimal spanning sets form a basis and all bases are minimal spanning sets

 #### Example
 $\mathbb{R}^n, M_{k\cross n}(\mathbb{R}), P_n(\mathbb{R})$ are all finite dimensional